George Cross: Creation

-The George Cross was instituted on 24 September 1940 by King George VI.
-At this time, shortly after the climax of the Battle of Britain and during the third week of the Blitz, there was a strong desire to reward the many acts of civilian courage.
-The existing awards open to civilians were not judged suitable to meet the new situation, therefore it was decided to institute the George Cross and the George Medal to recognise civilian gallantry in the face of enemy action, and brave deeds more generally.
+The George Cross was announced on 23 September 1940 by King George VI.
+At this time, days after the climax of the Battle of Britain and during the third week of the Blitz, there was a strong desire to reward the many acts of civilian courage.
+The existing awards open to civilians were not judged suitable to meet the new situation, therefore it was decided to institute the GC and the George Medal (GM) to recognise civilian gallantry in the face of enemy action, and brave deeds more generally.

 Announcing the new award, the King said:

 The medal was designed by Percy Metcalfe.
-The Warrant for the GC (along with that of the George Medal), dated 24 September 1940, was published in The London Gazette on 31 January 1941.
+The warrants for the GC and for the GM were backdated to 24 September 1940, and published in The London Gazette on 31 January 1941.

 The King in his speech announcing the new award, stated that it would rank next to the Victoria Cross.
 This was second on the Order of Wear, much higher than the then existing awards for bravery not in the presence of the enemy, the highest being the two-class Albert Medal (AM); and the lowest being the single class Empire Gallantry Medal (EGM).
 In a substitution of awards unprecedented in the history of British decorations, holders of the EGM were required to exchange their insignia for the GC, most receiving their replacement GC at a formal investiture.
 The four honorary EGM awards to foreigners were not exchanged and could therefore continue to be worn.
 In 1971, surviving recipients of the Albert Medal and the Edward Medal (EM) became George Cross recipients, but unlike the EGM exchange of insignia, they had the option of retaining their original insignia.
 Of the 69 holders of the Albert Medal and 70 holders of the Edward Medal eligible to exchange, 49 and 59 respectively took up the option.

 Award

 The GC, which may be awarded posthumously, is granted in recognition of:

 The award is for civilians but also for military personnel whose actions would not normally be eligible to receive military awards, such as gallantry not in the face of the enemy.
 The Warrant states:

 In June 1941 the specification of the ribbon width was amended to one and a half inches.

 Bars can be awarded for further acts of bravery meriting the GC, although none have yet been awarded.
 In common with the Victoria Cross, in undress uniform or on occasions when the medal ribbon alone is worn, a miniature replica of the cross is affixed to the centre of the ribbon, a distinction peculiar to these two premier awards for bravery.
 In the event of a second award, a second replica would be worn on the ribbon.

 Recipients are entitled to the postnominal letters GC.

-All original individual GC awards are published in The London Gazette.
+All original individual GC awards and the latest collective award to the National Health Service have been published in The London Gazette.